 The Government wants to have nationwide gigabit-capable broadband as soon as possible.
 While great progress is being made, the Government is aware it needs to help in the parts of the country that are not commercially viable.

 £5bn was committed in the 2020 budget to ensure that all areas of the UK can benefit equally.
-The funding will be spent through a range of projects known as the UK Gigabit Programme.
+The funding will be spent through a range of projects known as Project Gigabit.
 As part of this, Building Digital UK (BDUK) will fund contracts for suppliers to deliver gigabit-capable wholesale infrastructure to the hardest to reach areas.

 Public Review stage

 An Open Market Review (OMR) took place in April 2021.
 This OMR requested information from suppliers on their existing and planned broadband coverage over the next three years.